jalapic/engsoccerdata/README.md

 engsoccerdata
 =============

-Last update: 2nd Dec 2014,  v1.0.2
+Last update: 26 May 2015,  v0.1.4
-Minor databased edits: 24 Jan 2015.

 ## Datasets
--  engsoccerdata2.csv   - Results of all top 4 tier soccer games in England 1888-2014
+-  engsoccerdata2.csv   - Results of all top 4 tier soccer games in England 1888-2015
 -  engsoccerteams.csv  - file containing list of 142 teams plus whether they were in the top 4 divisions in 2013/4